AIMS360/API/Aqua/Readme.md

 4. Check the status of the job by sending a request to

-`POST jobsmanagement/ v1.0/backgroundjob?\$filter=jobId eq '{{BackgroundJobID}}'`
+`POST jobsmanagement/v1.0/backgroundjob?\$filter=jobId eq'{{BackgroundJobID}}'`

-The output will be available once the job status is received as Completed.
-For more details about the Job status endpoint [click here](https://github.com/AIMS360/API/tree/master/Jobs).
+  For more details about the Job status API [click here](https://github.com/AIMS360/API/tree/master/Jobs).

+Once the job status is received as Completed, the output can be obtained using publishlink.

 5. Get the output/result using the Publishlink.
-The process to get the output depends on the publishlink access scope.
-For more details [click here](https://github.com/AIMS360/API/tree/master/Access%20output%20using%20Publishlink).

 <br>